 We are also expanding our work to improve the welfare of a new species of animal for the charity – the 6,000 Asian elephants that are used in Myanmar’s logging industry.

-SPANA runs two mobile clinics in Myanmar.
-We also provide training to veterinary students through our Clinical Skills Centre and mobile clinics.
+SPANA runs two mobile veterinary clinics in Myanmar.
+We also provide training facilities to veterinary students in our Clinical Skills Centre and mobile veterinary clinics.
 Additionally we support government vets at one of the country’s major universities.